seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 Analyse every coin internally; publish every setup that clears the bar and nothing that does not.
 Not a single best pick, not a quota.

-**B. Outside the list — mandatory search, up to three per side.** Search the broader market on every run.
-Admissible only on abnormal relative strength or weakness, clean structure, real liquidity, derivatives positioning, a catalyst, or an asymmetric reversal or continuation setup. **«It moved the most» is not a candidate.** These carry chart-and-catalyst reads only — no beta and no liquidation math exists for them, and that limitation is stated nowhere, because the answer never claims otherwise.
+**B. Outside the list — mandatory search, up to three per side, CATALYST FIRST.** Search the broader market on every run, and search it in this order: **first the horizon store (§6a) for coins outside the 28 carrying a dated event inside 14 days, then the movers.**
+A top-movers scan finds what has already happened, which is the opposite of the question this section asks; two consecutive runs returned «нет кандидатов» from it because everything it surfaced was a micro-cap that had already run.
+A coin with a dated unlock, vote, listing or upgrade and a real perpetual is a candidate BEFORE it moves, which is the only kind worth publishing here.
+Admissible on: a dated catalyst, abnormal relative strength or weakness, clean structure, real liquidity, derivatives positioning, or an asymmetric reversal or continuation setup. **«It moved the most» is not a candidate.** These carry chart-and-catalyst reads only — no beta and no liquidation math exists for them, and that limitation is stated nowhere, because the answer never claims otherwise.